fbahoken/cartogRaflow/README.md

 net = "negative" for extracting the negative flow values.

 #### 1.3.
 Computing flows places oriented indicators (on i or on j)
-`flowplace()`is to compute flow indicators from the margins of the matrix, e.g. on the flow's places of origin and/or destination.
+`flowplaces()`is to compute flow indicators from the margins of the matrix, e.g. on the flow's places of origin and/or destination.

 x = "ini" for the number of incoming links (in-degree)<br/>
 or x = "outi" for the number of outcoming links (out-degree)<br/>